fra50/persistent_browser_service/README.md

          }'
 ```
 Returns `{ title, href, rating, reviews, descriptor }` entries gathered from the Maps results panel (the service scrolls automatically until it reaches the requested limit).
+As with `/search`, cookie/CAPTCHA walls trigger a 409 blocker response instead of empty data.

 ## Docker
 Build and run: